C10udburst/chunkdrive/README.md

 - `address` specifies the address to listen on.
 - `see_root` makes the `/` directory visible.
 Useful if you want to make a share server where users need to explicitly specify the descriptor to access data.
 - `readonly` makes the server read-only.
 - `style_path` specifies a path to a CSS file that will be used to style the web interface.
-Tip: if you want to make minor changes, you should edit [./style/src/config.css](./style/src/config.css) and run `npm run build` to generate a new CSS file.
+Tip: if you want to make minor changes, you should edit [./style/src/config.css](./style/src/config.css) and run `pnpm run build` to generate a new CSS file.
 The HTTP server does not handle authentication or SSL.
 It was designed to be used behind a reverse proxy like nginx.

 It does not use any JavaScript :sunglasses: